Skip to main content

 5. Quail - Daily limit 12, possession limit 24.

-7. Bobcat and otter - Prohibited.
+7. Bobcat, raccoon, opossum, beaver, skunk, armadillo, and otter - Prohibited.

 8. Migratory birds - See Florida Hunting Regulations handbook.